KilianMichiels/Thesis/README.md

     This script will send 2*N*N controlmessages to the Double on the ROS netwerk.
     These messages should be received on the Double side and counted and displayed in the "Messages received: <count>" panel.

+- You will need to run a virtual machine with [Ubuntu 14.04](https://github.com/Michielskilian/Test/blob/master/README.md#ubuntu-installation) and [ROS indigo](https://github.com/Michielskilian/Test/blob/master/README.md#ros-installation).
+- Open a terminal in Ubuntu and enter `roscore`.
+- If you haven't installed [ROSBridge](http://wiki.ros.org/rosbridge_suite), do it now.
+- Open another terminal and enter `roslaunch rosbridge_server rosbridge_websocket.launch`.
+- Run the script with `python Test_ROS_N_Doubles.py`.
+- The script will ask you the necessary input to start the test.

 ### /python/Test_1_Double_N_Messages.py
     --------------------------------------------